French Resistance: 1943: A mass movement emerges

-The terrain of central and southern France with its forests, mountains, and shrubland were ideal for hiding, and as the authorities were not prepared to commit thousands of men to hunt the maquis down, it was possible to evade capture.
+The terrain of central and southern France with its forests, mountains, and shrubland were ideal for hiding.
 The Germans could not spare thousands of men to hunt the maquis down, and instead sent spotter planes to find them.
 The maquis were careful about concealing fires and could usually avoid aerial detection.
 The only other way of breaking up the maquis bands was to send in a spy, which was highly dangerous work as the maquisards would execute infiltrators.
 Joining the men fleeing the service with the STO were others targeted by the Reich, such as Jews, Spanish Republican refugees, and Allied airmen shot down over France.
 One maquis band in the Cévennes region consisted of German communists who had fought in the Spanish Civil War and fled to France in 1939.
 Unlike the urban resistance groups that emerged in 1940–42, who took political names such as Combat, Liberté or Libération, the maquis bands chose apolitical names, such as the names of animals (Ours, Loup, Tigre, Lion, Puma, Rhinocéros and Eléphant) or people (Maquis Bernard, the Maquis Socrate, the Maquis Henri Bourgogne, or one band whose leader was a doctor, hence the name Maquis le Doc).
 The maquis bands that emerged in the countryside soon formed a subculture with its own slang, dress and rules.
 The most important maquis rule was the so-called "24-hour rule", under which a captured maquisard had to hold out under torture for 24 hours to give time for his comrades to escape.
 An underground pamphlet written for young men considering joining the maquis advised:

 Another pamphlet written for the maquis advised:

-One maquisard recalled his first night out in the wildness:
+One maquisard recalled his first night out in the wilderness:

-Ousby stated that the "breathless prose" in which this maqusiard remembered his first night out in the forest was typical of the maqusiards whose main traits were their innocence and naivety; many seemed not to understand just precisely who they were taking on or what they were getting themselves into by fleeing to the countryside.
+Ousby stated that the "breathless prose" in which this maquisard remembered his first night out in the forest was typical of the maquisards whose main traits were their innocence and naivety; many seemed not to understand just precisely who they were taking on or what they were getting themselves into by fleeing to the countryside.